Vadim Kudryavtsev home page

 Afterword:

-1. In original paper of Martin Vetterli there is no any reference to chinese remainder theorem,
+1. In original paper of Martin Vetterli there is no any reference to

 so I made it in papers